wedgehov/frontend-mentor-todo-app/README.md

 - **End-to-end F#:** Demonstrating the viability of F# for both frontend (via Fable) and backend development, enabling a consistent development experience.
 - **Elmish Architecture:** Implementing a robust and predictable state management pattern on the frontend.
+- **Database Migrations with EF Core:** Implementing a robust strategy for managing database schema changes, with different approaches for development and production environments.
 - **Secure Authentication Flow:** Building a complete user registration and login system with secure password hashing (BCrypt) and cookie-based sessions.
 - **Client-Side Routing:** Using `Elmish.UrlParser` to create a seamless multi-page experience within a single-page application, complete with protected routes that require authentication.
 - **Containerization with Docker:** Setting up a multi-container application with `docker-compose`, including a database, backend, and a frontend served by Nginx.
 This ensures a consistent development and deployment environment.